ckan/ckan/doc/theming.rst

 ------------------------

 This method is best if you simply want to change the logo, title and perhaps add a little custom CSS.
-You can edit your CKAN config options at http://localhost:5000/ckan-admin/config (assuming you are logged within a sysadmin account).
+When you login to CKAN as a sysadmin user, you'll see a link to the Administration page where you can edit your CKAN config options.

 Here are the basic config options you can change: